 - BROWN – Carob Powder, Blackstrap Molasses, Peanut Butter

-My Preferred Homemade Dog Treat Tinting Options
+My Preferred Homemade Dog Treat Colouring Options

-My preferred tints vary depending on the type of treat.
+My preferred dog treat tints vary depending on the type of treat.
 I usually have powdered carob, turmeric, beetroot, and spirulina (and sometimes other green powders) on hand and use most other fruits and berries either pureed from fresh or thawed from frozen.
 Green veggies are not something we typically use because many green vegetables are higher purine options.
 We try to moderate purines since our dogs are Dalmatians, so I usually make green tints with pale neutral bases and other add-ins instead.

 Colour Strength and Changes

-Natural colourings and tints are often less vivid than concentrated food colourings.
+Natural food colourings and tints are often less vivid than concentrated food colourings.
 Most natural tints hold colour fairly well when used in no-bake, low-heat, or frozen treats, although some natural ingredients may also change colour when raw and exposed (e.g. apple, banana, etc.).
 Others loose some of their vivid colour strength when heated or baked.

-I usually just roll with what happens naturally, but using a little acidity (lemon juice, apple cider vinegar, etc.) can sometimes help to reduce the colour shift in treats as they are exposed to air and/or baked.
+Other than that, I usually just roll with what happens naturally, but using a little acidity (lemon juice, apple cider vinegar, etc.) can sometimes help to reduce the colour shift in treats as they are exposed to air and/or baked.
 When dehydrating fruit or vegetables for dog treats, marinating and/or blanching prior to dehydration can help them to hold better colour (and improve texture and taste).

 Adapting a Dog Recipe to Include Tinting and Colouring Ingredients